 The biggest issue I have with the 20108 S1 timepiece is the polyurethane band.
 It feels very poorly-built when compared to similar bands on other watches.
 The buckle clasp also feels flimsy, which is a shame considering the watch itself (excluding the band) feels very well built.
 From my experience, Invicta doesn’t have a ton of watches with polyurethane bands, but the ones that they do have never given me the same issue as this one.

 As I mentioned, aside from the band, the build quality on this Invicta is stellar.
 It features a stainless steel case, stainless steel bezel, a synthetic sapphire dial window, and well-designed crowns.
 It feels great to wear and it also feels like I could stuff this thing in a baseball pitching machine and shoot it off of a building without worrying about it breaking.
 As I said, it’s just a shame that the band is so poorly built and overshadows the otherwise phenomenal build quality.

-For the most part, the Invicta men’s 20108 S1 rally is a good watch that accomplishes what it sets out to do.
-Some of the problems I listed might not be problems for everyone, such as a the disdain for the color-scheme and difficulty reading the dials.
-Aside from the flimsy band and buckle clasp, the watch feels very solid and ready to be used in a wide-array of scenarios.
+For the most part, the Invicta men’s 20108 S1 really is a good watch that accomplishes what it sets out to do.
+Some of the problems I listed might not be problems for everyone, such as a disdain for the color-scheme and difficulty reading the dials.
+Aside from the flimsy band and buckle clasp, the watch feels very solid and ready to be used in a wide array of scenarios.
 If you like flashy watches that catch the eye, this one will certainly serve you well.